What is Ashwagandha

 Ashwagandha is also a potent antioxidant that increase the levels of SOD (superoxide dismutase), catalase and glutathione peroxidase – three endogenous master antioxidants (within the body) that work to decrease additional oxidative stress (1).

-As well as buffering the stress response and boosting endogenous antioxidants, Ashwagandha has also shown to modulate serotonin receptors and GABA activity, improving mood, balancing an overactive and wired nervous system, regulating appetite, energy levels and supporting healthy sleep (1, 3).
+As well as buffering the stress response and boosting endogenous antioxidants, Ashwagandha supplements have shown to modulate serotonin receptors and GABA activity, improving mood, balancing an overactive and wired nervous system, regulating appetite, energy levels and supporting healthy sleep (1, 3).

 In Sanskrit, Ashwagandha translates to “smell of the horse” which refers to its ability to improve stamina and power in the individual who consumes it (6, 8, 9, 12).

-Through its adaptative qualities, Ashwagandha delays the onset of fatigue, improves endurance and has been shown to buffer and decrease blood lactic acid levels (1, 2, 12, 13).
+Through its adaptive qualities, Ashwagandha delays the onset of fatigue, improves endurance and has been shown to buffer and decrease blood lactic acid levels (1, 2, 12, 13).

-A handful of studies have taken place in where men that supplemented with Ashwagandha root whilst performing resistance training for a maximum of 10 days and up to 12 weeks.
+A handful of studies have taken place in where men used a Ashwagandha supplement whilst performing resistance training for a maximum of 10 days and up to 12 weeks.

-In the group of men that supplemented with Ashwagandha, all studies saw improvements in muscle mass and strength, VO2 max, barbell velocity, power, recovery, stamina, and greater improvements in body compositions when compared to the placebo group, as well as improvements in their basal testosterone levels (8, 9).
+In the group of men that supplemented with Ashwagandha powder, all studies saw improvements in muscle mass and strength, VO2 max, barbell velocity, power, recovery, stamina, and greater improvements in body compositions when compared to the placebo group, as well as improvements in their basal testosterone levels (8, 9).

 One mechanism in which Ashwagandha root is able to improve and enhance recovery and muscle mass and strength is by blunting the catabolic effects of cortisol.